 Career Related Education is structured age appropriate experiences which prepare students to be college and career ready.
 The range of CRE experiences begin with Career Awareness and Exploration in middle school and culminate with work-based learning during the tenth, eleventh or twelfth grade.
 Work-Based learning provides students the opportunity to receive credit while working in an environment related to their career pathway.

 Work-Based Learning Categories

 Work-Based Learning placements represent the pinnacle of the Career-Related Education experience.
-To qualify for a WBL placement, a student must be in grades 11 or 12 and at least 16 years old.
+To qualify for a WBL placement, a student must be in grades 10, 11, or 12.
 Students must also have a defined Career Pathway in order to participate in a Work-Based Learning placement.
 This is especially important for successful completion of a student’s pathway in that their job placement is directly related to the curriculum of the pathway classes they have completed or in which they are concurrently enrolled.
 There are several opportunities for students to participate in work-based learning.
-These opportunities include employability skill development, Cooperative Education, Internship, Youth Apprenticeship, and Clinical Experiences.
+These opportunities include employability skill development, Cooperative Education, Internship, Youth Apprenticeship, and Great Promise Partnership.
 A document with more information related to each opportunity can be found in the Documents & Presentation box to the right.

 Career, Technical, Agricultural and Education Work-Based Learning Student Database on the Internet

 The Georgia Department of Education provides C-NET as the official student database for Work-Based Learning students.
 The CTAE Resource Network provides each CTAE administrator and teacher with a profile page.
 This profile page for all persons managing work-based learning programs is connected to C-NET, the on-line database.
 It allows coordinators to customize training plans, track progress, and keep complete histories of employer/student information.